rhmodding/Tickompiler/docs/engines.rst

 Rhythm Tweezers (3)
 -------------------

-Rhythm Tweezers does not pack cues into macros or subs, likely because of the large variety of patterns.
+Rhythm Tweezers does not pack cues into subs, likely because of the large variety of patterns.
 It uses ``0x100`` series operations.

 0x100 - Spawn Hair